IP and BREXIT: The facts

 In addition, the UK is a member of the international trade mark system called the “Madrid System”, which allows users to file one application, in one language, and pay one set of fees to protect trade marks in up to 113 territories including the European Union.
+UK businesses will continue to have access to the Madrid System when looking to protect their trade marks.

 The UK government fully recognises the concerns that IP professionals have about their future right to represent clients before the EU Intellectual Property Office.
 We welcome views on how to address these concerns and are involving stakeholders in consideration of these issues.

-We recognise that for EU designs, users will want clarity over the long-term coverage of those rights.
-The government is exploring various options and we will be consulting users of the system about the best way forward.
-Even after the UK leaves the EU, UK businesses will still be able to register a Community Design, which will cover all remaining EU Member States.
+When the UK leaves the EU, UK businesses will still be able to register a Community Design, which will cover all remaining EU Member States.

 While the UK remains in the EU, our copyright laws will continue to comply with the EU copyright directives, and we will continue to participate in EU negotiations.
 The continued effect of EU Directives and Regulations following our exit from the EU will depend on the terms of our future relationship.